LIPLabGhent/Function-Transformation-Tasks/README.md

 The repository contains a folder for each task.
 Each folder includes the manuscript in which the task was first described, along with all files (preregistration, scripts, analyses) to run the studies in the manuscript.
 The folder also contains a script where the task is isolated.

+*Folder Car Race Task:*
+- Draft manuscript
+- Folder *data + R scripts* contains raw data and R-scripts for processing and analyses
+- Folder *preregistrations* contains reregistration documents for four experiments
+- Folder *materials* contains json files to run four experiments.
+These be downloaded and subsequently uploaded and run on https://labjs.felixhenninger.com/

+*Folder Bubbles Task:*
+- Preregistration documents for four experiments + publisher accepted version of Finn & De Houwer (2021) JEAB manuscript.
+- Folder *data + R scripts* contains raw data and R-scripts for processing and analyses
+- Folder *labjs scripts* contains json files to run four experiments.
+These be downloaded and subsequently uploaded and run on https://labjs.felixhenninger.com/

 ## Task description

 ### Car Race Task

 The procedure was designed to establish Crel and Cfunc functions for stimuli and assess their efficacy in specifying derived transformations of stimulus functions.
 The procedure can be decomposed into five phases: phase 1) establishing Crels for the relations of same and different; phase 2) testing Crels for the relations of same and different; phase 3) establishing selective action of Cfuncs for speed and direction on transformations of functions via relations of same and different; phase 4) testing the selective action of Crels and Cfuncs established in the previous phase; phase 5) testing for the generalization of the experimentally established Crels and Cfuncs.
 All measures were programmed in java script using lab.js (Henninger et al., 2019).

 **Phases 1 and 2: establishing and testing Crels.** <br>
 In phase 1 a matching to sample (MTS) procedure was employed to establish Crels for the relations of same and different.
 The MTS began with the instruction “In this task you will see a sequence of screens.
 On these screens you must respond by selecting either E or I on your keyboard.
 Learn how to respond accurately.
 Then respond as accurately as you can.”
 Before each block of trials, they were instructed “Respond as accurately as you can.
 If your accuracy is less than 85% this phase will begin again”.
 Each trial began with a 300ms stimulus onset interval (SOI).
 The sample stimulus, the word *“SAME”* or *“DIFFERENT”*, appeared at the top center of the screen, and the comparison stimuli, the symbols ◼ and ▼, were presented at the bottom left and bottom right of the screen.
 Arbitrary shapes were established as Crels because this is standard practice in research on derived stimulus relations, and thus the experimental analysis reported here might complement and extend existing RFT-based experimental analyses of derived stimulus relations.
 The locations of the stimuli were counterbalanced across trials.
 Selections for the left and right comparisons were made with the ‘E’ and ‘I’ keys.
 Immediately after correct selections the message “Correct!” appeared in green text at the center of the screen for 500ms.
 The message *“Wrong!”* appeared in red text in the same location for 1000ms after incorrect responses.
 The MTS presented up to five 30 trial blocks, and terminated early if participants achieved an accuracy score ≥ 17/20 across the previous 20 trials in a block.